 Arnout Koeman is a senior associate in NautaDutilh's Competition and EU law group.
 His clients are active in a wide range of sectors, such as financial services, energy, healthcare and telecom.

 Arnout has experience with advising on merger control filings with the Authority for Consumers & Markets, the Dutch Healthcare Authority and the European Commission.
-Recent cases include: the joint venture between the oil and gas operations of Dyas (a subsidiary of SHV) and Oranje Nassau Energie, the joint venture between Vodafone and Ziggo and the acquisition of the private banking unit of Société Générale Belgium by ABN AMRO.
+He also specializes in Foreign Direct Investment (FDI) regulations.
+Recent cases include: the joint venture between the oil and gas operations of Dyas (a subsidiary of SHV) and Oranje Nassau Energie, the joint venture in the area of equity brokerage services between ABN AMRO and ODDO BHF and the acquisition of Applikon Biotechnology B.V. by Getinge.

-In addition, Arnout has advised clients in cartel cases, abuse of dominance cases and state aid cases.
+In addition, Arnout has advised clients in cartel cases (including cartel damages cases), abuse of dominance cases and state aid cases.
 He also coordinates and conducts internal investigations.
-Finally, Arnout has a special interest in sustainability and competition law.
-Recent examples of his experience are: advising a large municipality regarding state aid proceedings with the European Commission and representing a client before the Dutch court in interim proceedings regarding an abuse of dominance.
+Finally, Arnout has a special interest in sustainability and competition law on which he regularly publishes.
+Recent examples of his experience are: representing Lufthansa and Swiss Air before Dutch courts and the Court of Justice of the European Union in cartel damages cases, advising a large municipality regarding state aid proceedings with the European Commission and advising a multinational in his preparation of a restructuring and future divestment.

 Arnout graduated from the University of Utrecht in 2011.
 He also spent six months at the University of Toulouse (UT1) with the Erasmus exchange program.
 Before joining NautaDutilh in 2015, he worked for De Brauw Blackstone Westbroek in Amsterdam.